Z2gK/sgbus/README.md

 - requests
 - datetime
 - json
-- sys
+- argparse
 - pickle
 - os
+- re
 ```

-Once the script has been copied over to an appropriate directory, it can be run like any Python script: `python sgbus3.py <bus stop code/option>`.
+Once the script has been copied over to an appropriate directory, it can be run like any Python script: `python sgbus4.py <bus stop code/option>`.

 There is a line in the script that sets the API key variable.
 This key can be obtained for free after signing up at the [LTA DataMall](https://datamall.lta.gov.sg/content/datamall/en.html) site.
 The line containing the assignment `apikey = os.environ["DATAMALLAPIKEY"]` obtains the API key from the environment variable `DATAMALLAPIKEY`.
 Please set this variable in the shell and refrain from hardcoding the key in the code.

-When this script run for the first time, the complete list of bus stop codes and descriptions should be downloaded using the `update` option: `python sgbus3.py update`.
+When this script run for the first time, the complete list of bus stop codes and descriptions should be downloaded using the `update` option: `python sgbus4.py update`.
 The script will store this list in a pickle file named `busstops.pickle`, which will be used in other sections of the script.

 The Bus Arrival API v3 now provides information on whether the arrival time estimate is based on the schedule or current bus location.
 Where the arrival time estimate is based on the schedule, it will be marked with an asterisk `*` in the script output.

 To obtain bus arrival timings for a stop, run the script with the 5-digit bus stop code as the only argument.
 This 5-digit code can be found at all bus stops in Singapore.
 The example below displays the arrival timings for bus stop number 01112, located somewhere near Bugis MRT Station.

 ```
-$ python sgbus3.py 01112
+$ python sgbus4.py 01112

 Stop number 01112 - Opp Bugis Stn Exit C, Victoria St
 -------------